mitchharpur/openshift-console-debugging/README.md

 # Openshift Console Debugging
-File overlays to help VS Code debugging of the openshift console repo.
+Debug script overlays to help with VS Code debugging of the openshift console.

 # Instructions